Robert Devereux, 2nd Earl of Essex: Royal favourite

-Essex returned to England as a war hero in late October 1586 and quickly caught the queen's eye.
-The handsome Essex was a welcome distraction from Elizabeth's angst over the impending execution of Mary, Queen of Scots.
-Leicester, himself a former favourite, backed Essex at court to further his own interests and weaken the standing of his rival Walter Raleigh.
-Essex was appointed Master of the Horse in December 1587, and five months later he was elected a Knight of the Garter.
-Despite Leicester's death in September 1588, Essex's status continued to grow, and in January 1589, Elizabeth granted him Leicester's monopoly on sweet wines.
+Essex returned to England as a war hero in late October 1586 and quickly caught the Queen's eye.
+Women were susceptible to Essex's looks and charm, and Elizabeth was no exception.
+His attention, which made the ageing Queen feel young again, was a welcome distraction from her anxiety concerning the impending execution of Mary, Queen of Scots.
+Leicester, himself a former favourite, supported Essex at court in order to further his own interests and weaken the standing of his rival Walter Raleigh.
+By May 1587, Essex was one of Elizabeth's constant companions, and during the entire summer they were observed riding and walking together.